danielvaswani/markr-admin-server/README.md

 The entire application is contained within the `index.ts` file.

+All routes are contained on one file due to Vercel requirements when using express js.
+If it is possible, a solution could not be found on their documentation.

 `vercel.json` is a config file to allow Vercel to host an express app as a serverless function.

-X

 ## Install